 I'm honored to be taking on the medical director role for PPGP, and it’s because of all the team members I’ve been able to meet and get to know that drives this excitement.
 The collective dedication to honoring our patients wherever they’re at in their lives, and working together to make that happen, is wonderful.
 It’s meant so much to build deeper relationships with team members to hear more about their aspirations and ideas they have to provide even more excellent care for our communities.
 I look forward to continuing to get to know our team members and the unique needs of all the clinics making up PPGP.

-How important is it for a community like Wichita to offer the full range of sexual and reproductive health care?
+How important is it for a community like Oklahoma City to offer the full range of sexual and reproductive health care?

 Critical.
 Comprehensive reproductive health care, including contraception, abortion, and gender affirming care, is at the core of some of our most personal identities and life decisions.
-And this is true for everyone in Wichita.
+And this is true for everyone in Oklahoma City.

 What motivates you to continue to provide this type of care?

-No matter what medically unnecessary restrictions politicians try and insert into the patient-provider relationship, the need for abortion and the need for reproductive health care will never go away.
+No matter what medically unnecessary restrictions politicians try to insert into the patient-provider relationship, the need for comprehensive reproductive health care will never go away.
 I am motivated by the unique lives of my patients.
-The lived experiences of each patient that walks through our clinics’ doors are important, valid, and deserve respect and care.
+The lived experiences of each patient that walks through our clinic’s doors are important, valid, and deserve respect and care.
 They have already faced so many barriers, both political and social, to get to our clinic and the least we can do is meet them where they’re at with trust and empathy, get them the care they need, and send them on their way to keep living their lives knowing that they always have the support of PPGP.
-We also need to remember that there are so many patients that need essential healthcare that we are not seeing each day due to lack of resources to make it to one of our clinics so it is important to increase access to the care that we provide as well.
+We also need to remember that there are so many patients who need essential health care that we are not seeing each day due to a lack of resources to make it to one of our clinics so it is important to increase access to the care that we provide as well.

 Is there anything else you’d like to speak to about your work or yourself as a provider?